Concept · article 09 of 18

 Whichever frequency you pick, the math reduces to one daily slice that subtracts from EBIT every day the cost is active.

 Yes, within rounding.
-Thirty daily slices of €92,05 from a €2.800 monthly rent sum to €2.761,50 — close enough that the rounding error is invisible.
-Across a full year, the slices sum to exactly €2.800 × 12 = €33.600 (the divisor is exact for full-year arithmetic).
+Thirty daily slices of €92,05 from a €2.800 monthly rent sum to €2.761,50 — close enough that the rounding error is invisible — and across a full year the slices sum to exactly €2.800 × 12 = €33.600, since the divisor is exact for full-year arithmetic.
+In the P&L views, switching to month view shows the actual €2.800 rather than the sum-of-slices, so the reconciliation hides the rounding artifact.

 In the P&L views, when you switch from day to month view, nouz shows the actual monthly cost (€2.800) rather than the sum-of-30-slices (€2.761,50).
 The reconciliation hides the rounding artifact at the view level.